-first with the Department of Social Welfare and Development (DSWD) and the Department of Education, MMP has used its position to assist in providing quality education to marginalized .
-Furthermore MMP has managed to develop models for establishing early learning centers and daycare which recognize the requirements of national policy integrate biblical truth and principles such assessing the needs of the community, and building partnership with churches to create sustainable education in the community.
+Licensed first with the Department of Social Welfare and Development (DSWD), and later with the Department of Education, MMP has used its position to assist in providing access to quality education to the marginalized communities in Metro Manila and around the Philippines.
+Furthermore MMP has managed to develop models for establishing early learning centers and daycare centers which recognize the requirements of national policy, and integrate biblical truths and principles such assessing the needs of the community, and building partnership with churches to create sustainable education in the community.

-In exploring the theological framework of this research in the area of curriculum development it be important to utilize the theological framework of MMP.
-Therefore dedicate time to exploring the Global, national and community progressions of both Early Childhood Education and Arts ducation.
+In exploring the theological framework of this research in the area of curriculum development it has been important to utilize the existing theological framework of MMP.
+Therefore the research design for this project has dedicated time to exploring the Global, national and community progressions and integration of both Early Childhood Education and Arts Education.

+Local Conversation